food

 Hunting and the Land Ethic

 I spent a dozen purple dusks and gilded dawns last December hunkered down in the hoarfrost in coulees, hiding in the rabbitbrush and sage during a late-season Colorado elk hunt.
 In an area with too many elk and not enough wolves, hunting cow elk provides a powerful conservation tool, because of its effectiveness in thinning herds.
+I had convened a science hunt on the High Lonesome Ranch in north-central Colorado.

 default blog post image